The Coronavirus is hampering students’ ability to take the SAT and ACT. If you’re one of them, what should you do?

 To explore this plan, let’s establish a framework for where we are right now.

-You’re likely stuck at home altogether or a lot more.
+You’re likely stuck at home a lot more and unable to visit most college campuses.
 Given that, here are several key steps you can take to keep your college search moving forward.
 Your online research should involve independent research as well as connecting with specific admissions offices.
 This connecting will help you learn more about which colleges suit you best and how the Coronavirus is changing each college’s application process.

 Keep in mind that the changes in admissions processes are fluid right now.
 This applies to the SAT and ACT.
 Currently, many colleges allow students to apply without SAT or ACT scores.
 These colleges are “test optional.”
 Historically, most elite colleges required you to submit SAT or ACT scores.
 But a few elite colleges, like Bates, blazed a trail by going test optional many decades ago.
 In more recent years, other leading colleges such as Wake Forest and the University of Chicago became test optional.
 Further, more public universities have gone test optional.